OpenWebAdvocacy/website/src/posts/owa-2023-review.md

 Apple made this attempt despite the Digital Markets Act containing specific clauses to address this exact behavior:

-> &ldquo; Article 13(1): An undertaking providing core platform services shall not segment, divide, subdivide, fragment or split those services through contractual, commercial, technical or any other means in order to circumvent the quantitative thresholds laid down in Article 3(2).
-No such practice of an undertaking shall prevent the Commission from designating it as a gatekeeper pursuant to Article 3(4). &rdquo; &mdash; Digital Markets Act
+> Article 13(1): An undertaking providing core platform services shall not segment, divide, subdivide, fragment or split those services through contractual, commercial, technical or any other means in order to circumvent the quantitative thresholds laid down in Article 3(2).
+No such practice of an undertaking shall prevent the Commission from designating it as a gatekeeper pursuant to Article 3(4).

 Lucky for us the team at the EC [dismissed this ludicrous gambit](https://ec.europa.eu/competition/digital_markets_act/cases/202344/DMA_100025_228.pdf) and painstakingly ripped Apple's argument to shreds.
 It is baffling to us why Apple's legal team is willing to sacrifice their credibility on something that has such a low chance of success.

 Unfortunately they [had better luck with iPadOS](https://open-web-advocacy.org/blog/owa-eu-dma-submission-apple-ipados/) and were able to convince the EU that it was distinct from iOS.
 However, the EU has determined that iPadOS has sufficient market share and power to [warrant an investigation as to whether iPadOS should be considered a gatekeeper](https://ec.europa.eu/competition/digital_markets_act/cases/202343/DMA_100047_5136.pdf) on a standalone basis.
 OWA had the opportunity to respond as to why we believe that iPadOS must be designated a Gatekeeper and should not be considered separate from iOS in general.

 In our [own submission](https://open-web-advocacy.org/files/OWA%20-%20Response%20to%20EU%20regarding_Apple_iPadOS_-_v1.1.pdf) we argued that iPadOS is a subset of iOS and that even if it were not it, it has sufficient market power to be designated core platform service.